This post includes an overview of all GED® prep classes and testing centers in the Roseville area.

 The General Educational Development exam, commonly referred to as the GED, is a standardized exam distributed throughout the U.S. It is the purpose of the exam, like the TASC and HiSET, to help individuals who did not graduate high school.
-The GED exam allows these adults to acquire the needed credentials to further their education or advance in the working world.
+The California HSE diploma allows these adults to acquire the needed credentials to further their education or advance in the working world.

 Lowered GED passing score

 GED – what is new

 In January 2014, a completely new edition of the GED program was introduced.
 Students who had passed one or more of the former GED tests (referred to as the 2002 GED Series) but not all five, were unlucky as their results were no longer valid.
 They had to start all over again.

-The new GED exam has four testing sections (modules): Reasoning through Language Arts (155 minutes including a 10 minute break, and a 45 minute essay); Mathematical Reasoning (115 minutes, this part includes an on-screen calculator – hand-held calculators are not permitted); Science (90 minutes, including a few short answer items); and Social Studies (70 minutes).
+The GED exam has four testing sections (modules): Reasoning through Language Arts (155 minutes including a 10 minute break, and a 45 minute essay); Mathematical Reasoning (115 minutes, this part includes an on-screen calculator – hand-held calculators are not permitted); Science (90 minutes, including a few short answer items); and Social Studies (70 minutes).

 In California, the four-test GED exam costs $140 ($35 per individual test).
 Testing is done on a computer and you have the freedom to prepare for and take one of the four tests (modules) at a time.
 Your scores will stand for two years from the moment of your first registration.
 HiSET and TASC are slightly cheaper.